oxinmc/UDP_ML_Cam_Focus_GUI/README.md

 # UDP_ML_Cam_Focus_GUI

-Machine learning code for gauging a UDP-stream camera's focus via a GUI
+Python based machine learning code for gauging the focus of a camera connected via UDP-stream, displayed with a tkinter GUI.